MOD-Magazine/mod-magazine.github.io/README.md

-# Mod Magazine Website
+# MOD!
+Magazine Website

-The website of Mod Magazine.
+The website of MOD!
+Magazine, built with [Astro](https://astro.build).